 U.S. Present: AL, AZ, AR, CA, CO, CT, DE, DC, FL, GA, ID, IL, IN, IA, KS, KY, LA, ME, MD, MA, MI, MN, MS, MO, MT, NE, NV, NH, NJ, NM, NY, NC, ND, OH, OK, OR, PA, RI, SC, SD, TN, TX, UT, VT, VA, WA, WV, WI.

-Distribution: Eurasian watermilfoil is found across the U.S. and several Canadian provinces and is especially widely distributed across the northeast from Wisconsin to Vermont and Massachusetts.
+Distribution in Texas: Eurasian watermilfoil is found across the U.S. and several Canadian provinces and is especially widely distributed across the northeast from Wisconsin to Vermont and Massachusetts.

 List All Observations of Myriophyllum spicatum reported by Citizen Scientists